West Virginia Barber Practice Exam

 Question: 1 / 400

-The technique of cutting hair straight across
+The feel of the hair

 Get further explanation with Examzify DeepDiveBeta

-The technique of cutting hair in layers
+The color of the hair

 Next Question